maryyahma/Fog-R/chirpstack-kubernetes/data-parser/README.md

+Adapt a fog computing platform based on LoRa wireless access networks which was developed as part of the FogGuru European project (http://www.fogguru.eu/living-lab/) for a new use case

 This is an application for parsing data collected from sensors in La Marina Valencia

 It subscribes to the MQTT where the chirpstack application server publishes to, then